obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Getting Started.md

 We are tracking this in [issue #1505](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1505).

-If you are concerned that some values in a task are not being parsed as you intended, perhaps because a task is not being found by Tasks searches, you can view the task in the [[Create or edit Task|‘Create or edit Task’ Modal]].
+If you are concerned that some values in a task are not being parsed as you intended, perhaps because a task is not being found by Tasks searches, you can:

+- view an individual task in the [[Create or edit Task|‘Create or edit Task’ Modal]]
+- search for all possible problems: see [[Find tasks with invalid data#Finding unread emojis|Finding unread emojis]].

 If there are any **Tasks emojis visible in the Description field**, close the modal and delete or move to the left any unrecognised text.